 Helm then takes the templating chart that’s been created, look for the parts where variables in the configuration have been defined.
 It will then go to the configuration file, use YAML to find the nodes needed, and inject those parameters inside the templating file.

-Once everything been comprised by Helm, it will send those over to the Kubernetes cluster.
+Once everything has been comprised by Helm, it will send those over to the Kubernetes cluster.
 Until Helm 3 was released in 2019, the comprised templating file was sent over to Tiller, a component that needed to be installed on the Kubernetes cluster.
 Tiller was like the server-side component of Helm.
 It took the commands sent by the Helm client and turned them into something the Kubernetes cluster would understand.

 Helm 2 was highly dependent on Tiller for translating a chart life-cycle into a format Kubernetes understood.
 But Tiller was cut out of Helm 3.